johnstevenson/wprs-api/README.md

 ## Usage

-**1.** Create an endpoint instance based on the type of data you want and the WPRS discipline (discipline):
+**1.** Create an endpoint instance based on the type of data you want and the WPRS discipline:

  ```php
 require __DIR__.'/app/vendor/autoload.php';